-Ever since some eruptions have been observed every 2-3 years, the last one witnessed in January 2016.
+Ever since some eruptions have been observed every 2-3 years The last one was witnessed in January 2016.

-Abhay Mudholkar and B. Nagendra Nath took their team of scientists to collect samples of the volcanic sediments and the water in the vicinity.
-They also collected a coal-like pyroclastic material for studying the impact of the eruptions on the environment.
+Abhay Mudholkar and B. Nagendra Nath took their team of scientists to collect samples of the volcanic sediments.
+They also took a look at the water in the vicinity.
+Further, they collected a coal-like pyroclastic material for studying the impact of the eruptions on the environment.